Village guard system

+Village guards (Korucular lit.
+"Rangers") are the government-mandated militia that acts under the Gendarmerie General Command in Turkey.

 Background

 The Village Guards were levied according to an amendment to the "Law of Temporary Village Guards" of 1924, which was introduced due to the lack of security officers after the war of independence.

 Their stated purpose was to act as a local militia in towns and villages, protecting against attacks and reprisals from the insurgents of the Kurdistan Workers Party (PKK).

-The rationale behind the establishment of the village guards was that it would be helpful to the Turkish Army to have an additional force of people who knew the Southeastern Anatolia Region and the language in order to assist in military operations against the PKK.
+The rationale behind the establishment of the village guards was that it would be helpful to the Turkish Army to have an additional force of people who knew the Southeastern Anatolia Region and the Kurdish language in order to assist in military operations against the PKK.

 History

 The establishment of the Village Guards resulted into a change of policy by the PKK, who reorganized its military wing at the 3rd party congress in October 1986 and made the joining of its military wing the Kurdistan People's Liberation Force compulsory.

 Originally they were set up and funded by the Turkish state in the mid-1980s under the direction of Turgut Özal, the amendment was approved by the Turkish parliament in March 1985, after the first major confrontations between the PKK and Turkey.

-From 1985 to 1990, recruitment of village guards was mainly accomplished by negotiating with tribal chieftain, with the tribes being awarded greater autonomy rights in exchange for their services.
+From 1985 to 1990, recruitment of village guards was mainly accomplished by negotiating with tribal chieftains, with the tribes being awarded greater autonomy rights in exchange for their services.

 In 2012 the Turkish Government indicated that it was planning to phase out the village guard system.
 But as the conflicts started again in 2014, the village guards assumed the local guiding and local protection operations.

 This time, the state not only accepts volunteers.
 Now, in order to deal with the unemployment in the region, the government hires young people who just finished military service as commando, to become a village guard.

-Except for women volunteers, it became difficult to be a village guard since 2014, too many applications were made in the last years.
+It became difficult for a male person to be a village guard since 2014, too many applications were made in the previous years.

 The Gendarmerie General Command brought new conditions to become a village guard after announcing 25,000 people will be employed as village guards in 2019.